AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataViews_API.md

-Description | string | (Optional) Description of the data view Queries | [QueryInfo] | A list of queries to select the data items to be displayed in the data view GroupRules | [GroupRule] | (Optional) A list of group rules to organize data items into data groups Mappings | Mappings | (Optional) Mappings define the name of the columns and the stream properties that get mapped to them IndexDataType | string | Defines the index data type that index config uses IndexConfig | IndexConfig | (Optional) Defines the index information to retrieve data from.
+Description | string | (Optional) Description of the data view Queries | [QueryInfo] | A list of queries to select the data items to be displayed in the data view GroupRules | [GroupRule] | (Optional) A list of group rules to organize data items into data groups Mappings | Mappings | (Optional) Mappings define the names of the columns and the stream properties that get mapped to them IndexDataType | string | Defines the index data type that index config uses IndexConfig | IndexConfig | (Optional) Defines the index information from which to retrieve data.
 Currently, only interpolation mode is supported

 ### Full object example:
 ```json